Admin

 19 March 2024

 A portrait of a woman in profile, looking away from the photographer.
-Swedish-born painter and photographer Rejlander Gustave Oscar became one of the most famous photographers in Great Britain during the late half of the 1800s.
-This silver abumen print was made sometime between 1850 and 1860 and is signed a tergo Rejlander G. Oscar.
+Swedish-born painter and photographer Oscar Gustave Rejlander became one of the most famous photographers in Great Britain during the late half of the 1800s.
+This silver albumen print was made sometime between 1850 and 1860 and is signed a tergo Rejlander G. Oscar.

 Vintage Photos donates picture in benefit for Project Nima’s charity work in Ghana